Richard Copley Christie: Chancellor of the diocese

 From 1872 to 1894, Christie was Chancellor of the Anglican Diocese of Manchester.
 In that capacity, he advised Bishop of Manchester James Fraser on the matters that led to the imprisonment of the Rev. Sidney Faithorn Green under the Public Worship Regulation Act 1874.

 Bibliophily

 Christie was an enthusiastic book collector, and bequeathed to Owens College his library of about 15,000 volumes, rich in a very complete set of the books printed by Étienne Dolet, a series of Aldine Press publications, and of volumes printed by Sebastian Gryphius and other European humanists.
 His Étienne Dolet, the Martyr of the Renaissance (1880) is the most exhaustive work on the subject.

+Death

-He died at Ribsden in Surrey after a long period of illness: the book collection has always been separate from the general stock of the library of Manchester University and was transferred to the John Rylands Library building in Deansgate in 1972.
+Christie died at Ribsden in Surrey after a long period of illness: the book collection has always been separate from the general stock of the library of Manchester University and was transferred to the John Rylands Library building in Deansgate in 1972.
 A printed catalogue was issued in 1915 by the librarian, Charles Leigh.
 A stained glass window commemorates him on the staircase of the Christie Library.